 Examples of granular fire ant bait products containing spinosad with labels for use within the vegetable garden:

-Example of fire ant bait product containing pyriproxyfen with label for use within the vegetable garden:
+Example of fire ant bait product containing pyriproxyfen with a label for use within the vegetable garden:

 You can use a liquid drench to eliminate large mounds that need to be controlled quickly, but be sure to use an insecticide labeled for use in home vegetable gardens.
 Some insecticide products commonly used in home vegetables include label directions for mixing and applying the product as a mound drench.
 Products containing the active ingredient spinosad are quite effective as mound drenches, and insect sprays with this active ingredient may be used to control many other pests in the home vegetable garden.
 Mound drenches are relatively quick-killing.
 Check product labels for specific directions.
 Spinosad can be applied near most vegetable crops for fire ant control.